philiprbrenan/postgres/README.md

 # postgres

-Run a Postgres database as a github action - see the action output for the results of the query in load.txt
+Run a Postgres database as a github action - see file output.txt for the results of running the query in load.txt

 ```
 Run sudo systemctl start postgresql.service